maple367/3D-CWT/README.md

  - Add support for titled photonic crystal.
  - Add comsol semiconductor simulation.
 ## Version 0.5.0
- - Encapsulated into a function
+ - Encapsulated into a function.